 Please note the Bloomberg byline . . .
 Mr. Michael Bloomberg and his staff are late by forty-four years.
+But as we discuss below, the Bloomberg promotion, that the only way to correct this conundrum is through so-called "sustainables," borders on the farcical . . . the arithmetic and otherwise.
 But let us not single out Bloomberg regarding thee central points of the Conclusion discussed next:

-True Sustainability: Electrification of the Ground Transportation Fleet - con't

-Thee central point of this Conclusion is derived from two simple questions . . . simple questions that today's trendy but utterly incompetent rhetoric, robotically answers without inquiry!
+True Sustainability: Electrification of the Ground Transportation Fleet - con't Thee central point of this Conclusion is derived from two simple questions . . . simple questions that today's trendy but utterly incompetent rhetoric, robotically answers without inquiry!
 The following typical headline is just one of tens-of-thousands; once again we look to the byline:

-Note the preposterous conflating of two utterly disconnected concepts: the authors of this type of editorial rubbish stampede the general public with the notion that electric vehicles are dependent on deployment of "renewables" as the future of the "American grid," in order for EVs to have a "positive impact."
-Shift??

-With this editorial rubbish in mind, let us conclude with two simple questions:

-- 1. How many times do the tens-of-thousands of articles, of the type sampled above, mention the term 'nuclear power'? - 2.
+Note the preposterous conflating of two utterly disconnected concepts: the authors, of this type of editorial rubbish, stampede the general public with the notion that EVs are dependent on deployment of so-called "renewables" as the future of the "American grid."
+That is, in order for EVs to have a "positive impact" the world must splatter the land scape with solar panels and the torrid wind farms (?!).
+With this editorial rubbish in mind, let us conclude with two simple questions: - 1.
+How many times do the tens-of-thousands of articles, of the genre sampled above, mention the term 'nuclear power'? - 2.
 The overwhelming leader in the effort toward 'electrification of the ground transportation fleet' is China.
-What is that leader's approach to answering the question posed on Page 3 above ?
+What is that leader's approach to answering the dot-point question posed on Page 3 above?
+IN RECOGNITION OF EXCELLENCE IN ACHIEVING